“Every year it is something different! You change so much we can barely keep up!”

 As a follower, I wanted to join in on this topic.
 It turns out that I can equally influence flow and help maintain it.
 I realized that the way I move was responsible for creating a wonderful, fluid feeling while transitioning between moves.
 I could also fix moves that don’t naturally flow with the right body movements.
 Then I realized I could passively influence the leaders next choice by the way I completed the previous move (setting up that environment!).

 Understanding flow has led to a lean curriculum that is really natural and easy to learn!

 With every new stage, I feel like, This is it.
 Then something new reveals itself and causes us to totally rethink how all elements relate to each other.

 Sign up today!

-*While I say I never seriously trained, I DID have the privilege to work sporadically with/for a few great and talented leaders which I learned a lot.
-Big thanks to Todd Yannacone, Shesha Marvin and Doug Silton.
+*While I say I never seriously trained, I DID have the privilege to work with/for a few great and talented leaders which I learned a lot.
+Big thanks to Todd Yannacone, Shesha Marvin and Doug Silton for believing in me.